Chevrolet 2300 engine: Overview

 Overheating was a serious concern for the engine, since the engine block was of an open-deck design, severe overheating could cause the cylinder barrels to warp and pull away from the head gasket, causing coolant leaks into the cylinders and cylinder scuffing.
 Maintaining oil and coolant levels was crucial for the engine.
-The engine was equipped with an oil pressure switch which grounds out the primary-ignition system should the oil pressure fall below 6 psi during operation, thus stopping and preventing the engine from being restarted until the oil level was replenished or the mechanical cause of low-oil pressure was remedied.
+The engine was equipped with an oil pressure switch which open circuits the electric fuel pump should the oil pressure fall below 6 psi during operation, stopping the engine and preventing it from being restarted until the oil level was replenished or the mechanical cause of low-oil pressure was remedied.
 Chevrolet dealers installed a coolant-recovery tank, a low-coolant warning light and extended Vega's engine warranty to 50000 mi.

 The 1976 to 1977 the engine received a new cylinder-head design, incorporating hydraulic lifters to replace the taper-screw valve adjusters, improved coolant pathways, longer-life valve-stem seals, a redesigned water pump and thermostat, and a five-year, 60000 mi engine warranty.
 The engine's name was changed to Dura-Built 140.

-1975 to 1976 Pontiac Astre and 1975 to 1977 Chevrolet Monza had the Vega engine as standard equipment.
-Monza's H-body variants, the Pontiac Sunbird and Oldsmobile Starfire adopted Vega's revised Dura-built 140 engine, for 1976 and 1977 respectively.
+1975 to 1977 Pontiac Astres and 1975 to 1977 Chevrolet Monzas had the Vega engine as standard equipment.
+Of the Monza's H-body variants, the Pontiac Sunbird adopted Vega's revised Dura-built 140 engine for 1976 only, while the Oldsmobile Starfire offered it 1976-77.

 The Cosworth Vega engine was produced in 1975 and 1976 using the 2300 engine block.
 The engine was de-stroked to 3.16 in giving 1994 cc, with a 16-valve aluminum cylinder head, double overhead cams (DOHC), forged components and solid lifters.
 It produced 110 hp and 107 lbft.